There are many paths towards building a career in welding, but they all begin with the same first step: finding the right training program.

 - With trade schools, each school differs in price, but they usually fall in the range of $20,000-$25,000.

-When compared to four-year university degrees, which can regularly leave students buried in debt, welding programs are much more affordable.
+When compared to four-year university degrees, which can regularly leave students buried in debt, welding programs can be more affordable.
 In addition, financial aid is typically available to those who qualify.

 So what are you waiting for?
-Find training near you today and take the first step toward a career in welding!
+Find training near you today and take the first step toward your career in welding!

 Reference: